mustafakaracuha/coin-app-react/README.md

 - View real-time cryptocurrency prices
 - Explore historical price charts for cryptocurrencies
 - Review technical details of cryptocurrencies
-- Save and monitor favorite cryptocurrencies
-- Manage your cryptocurrency portfolio

 ## How to Use